 The Company is the holding company of the Group.
-The following table shows details of the Company's subsidiary undertakings at 31 December 2012.
+The following table shows details of the Company's subsidiary undertakings at 31 December 2013.
 Each of these companies is wholly owned by Crimson Tide plc, the issued share capital of each is fully paid and each is included in the consolidated accounts of the Group:

-Country of incorporation or Name of company Activity registration and operation Owned directly by Crimson Tide plc Crimson Tide Mpro Limited Mobile data solutions England and Wales Crimson Tide Services Limited Mobile data solutions England and Wales A. Cohen & Co.
+Name of company Activity Country of incorporation or registration and operation Owned directly by Crimson Tide plc , tetting registration and operation Crimson Tide Mpro Limited Mobile data solutions England and Wales Crimson Tide Services Limited Mobile data solutions England and Wales A. Cohen & Co.
 (GB) Limited Non-trading England and Wales Crimson Tide (IE) Limited Mobile data solutions Ireland A.Cohen (Aust) Pty Limited Non-trading Victoria, Australia Owned by Crimson Tide Mpro Limited Moneymotive Limited Non-trading England and Wales Owned by Moneymotive Limited Callog Limited Telecoms England and Wales